- Home

 Talc pleurodesis

 To prevent fluid building up again in the lining of the lungs, you may have a talc pleurodesis.
 Pleurodesis means closing the pleural cavity.
+Sterile talcum powder (talc slurry) is injected into the pleural cavity, and the talc slurry causes an inflammation that helps fuse the 2 layers of the pleura together and closes the space.

+A talc pleurodesis is best done during VATS by a thoracic surgeon, but is sometimes done by a respiratory physician.
 After a talc pleurodesis, some people experience a burning pain in the chest for 24–48 hours.
 This pain can be eased with medicine and you will be able to have physiotherapy to improve lung expansion.

 VATS with pleurectomy decortication

-Open surgery (thoracotomy) with pleurectomy decortication
+Thoracotomy with pleurectomy decortication

-Even after VATS and talc pleurodesis, the fluid may build-up around the lungs again, causing breathlessness.
-The surgeon may suggest more extensive surgery called thoracotomy with pleurectomy decortication (PD).
+Even after VATS and talc pleurodesis, the fluid may build up around the lungs again, causing breathlessness.
+The surgeon may suggest a more extensive surgery called thoracotomy (open surgery) with pleurectomy decortication (PD).

 This surgery may also be recommended as a first option if the cancer has grown in a way that makes it difficult to perform VATS successfully.
 A thoracotomy helps to prevent fluid building up again in most cases.
 It also makes it easier for the lungs to expand and to transfer oxygen to the blood.

 Indwelling pleural catheter